Book a free demo with us

 The United Nations Office for the Coordination of Humanitarian Affairs (OCHA) coordinates the global emergency response to save lives and protect people in humanitarian crises.
 The current international humanitarian coordination system was set by General Assembly resolution 46/182 in December 1991.
 In 2005, a major reform of humanitarian coordination introduced several new elements to enhance predictability, accountability, and partnership.

 During the reform, the Cluster Approach was one of the new elements introduced.
-Clusters are groups of humanitarian organizations, both UN and non-UN, in each of the main sectors of humanitarian action.
+Clusters are groups of humanitarian organizations, both UN and non-UN, in each of the main sector

 Related Report